PopovMP/request-service/README.md

-# Sends GET and POST requests with sane callback
+# Sends GET and POST requests with a sane callback

 **request-service** provides GET and POST request methods, logs errors and calls a callback with Error, Data and StatusCode.